-Trusted Malpractice Lawyers for the People of Shelton
+Trusted Shelton Malpractice Attorneys for the People of Shelton

 Over the years, a great many of our medical malpractice clients have hailed from various neighborhoods in Shelton, CT including Huntington, White Hills, Coram Gardens, and Booth Hill Road.
 This is unsurprising, of course, since we maintain an office on Corporate Drive.
 They all needed someone to fight for them against a stubborn and recalcitrant medical establishment.